Peta Credlin

 Peta-Louise Mary Credlin (born March 1971) is an Australian media personality and former political advisor who served as Chief of Staff to Tony Abbott during his term as prime minister of Australia from 2013 to 2015.

 Credlin was previously chief of staff to Tony Abbott as Leader of the Opposition.
-Since 2016, she has been the host of Credlin and co-host of Jones & Co on Sky News Live.
-Credlin is a controversial figure in Australian media.
+Since 2016, she has been the host of the opinion program Credlin on Sky News Australia and previously and co-hosted of Jones & Co on the network.

 Early life and education

 Peta Credlin was born to Len and Brenda Credlin in the small Victorian country town of Wycheproof.
 Her family moved closer to Geelong, and she attended Sacred Heart College, where she was a member of the debating team and elected deputy school captain in her second year.

 She graduated with a Bachelor of Laws from the University of Melbourne with a concentration in constitutional law, politics and history in 1998.
 At university, Credlin resided at Newman College, won a number of prizes and awards, and was a member and national finalist of the 1995 Philip C. Jessup International Law Moot Court Competition Team.
 After graduation, she was admitted as a barrister and solicitor in Victoria, and applied for a job as a political staffer with Liberal senator Kay Patterson in 1999.

-She obtained a Graduate Diploma in Legal Practice with distinction from the Australian National University (ANU) in 2010, where she won the ACT Law Society Prize for the top student of 2009.
+She obtained a graduate diploma in Legal Practice with distinction from the Australian National University (ANU) in 2010, where she won the ACT Law Society Prize for the top student of 2009.